Reviews You Can Rely On

 Ease of Use

-To get set up and use your inReach Messenger, you will need to configure and pay attention to subscriptions, signal limitations, battery power, and expectations.
+To get set up and use your inReach Messenger, you must configure and pay attention to subscriptions, signal limitations, battery power, and expectations.
 Allow yourself (and those you are communicating with) a learning curve; this isn't like the text messaging we are accustomed to.

 garmin inreach messenger - expect to do some set up and configuration of your device and phone...